apache/openwhisk-apigateway/README.md

 The Gateway can sync its configuration with a remote folder in the cloud such as Amazon S3, Google Cloud Storage, IBM Cloud Object Storage, Dropbox, and [many others](https://rclone.org/).
 The configuration is monitored for changes, and when a file is changed, the Gateway is reloaded automatically.
 This is very useful to gracefully update the Gateway on the fly, without impacting the active traffic; if the new configuration is invalid, the Gateway doesn't break, running with the last known valid configuration.

 This feature is enabled by configuring a few environment variables:
-* `REMOTE_CONFIG` - the location where the config should be synced from.
+* `REMOTE_CONFIG` - the location where the configuration should be synced from.
 I.e. `s3://api-gateway-config` .
 The remote location is synced into is `/etc/api-gateway`.
+The default configuration is found in this project's root folder.
 * (optional) `REMOTE_CONFIG_SYNC_INTERVAL` - how often to check for changes in the remote location.
 The default value is `10s`
 * (optional) `REMOTE_CONFIG_RELOAD_CMD` - which command to execute in order to reload the Gateway.
 The default value is: `api-gateway -s reload`